alekseyzimin/EviAnn_release/README.md

  -r or -e MUST be supplied.
 ```
 EviAnn saves progress from all intermediate steps.
-If EviAnn run stops for any reason (computer rebooted or out of disk space), just re-run the same command and EviAnn will pick up from the latest successfuly completed stage.
+If EviAnn run stops for any reason (computer rebooted or out of disk space), just re-run the same command and EviAnn will continue from the last successfuly completed stage.

 EviAnn uses the input genome file name as \<PREFIX\> for intermediate/output files.
 If the input genome file is genome.fasta, then the \<PREFIX\> is "genome.fasta", and final annotation files are named genome.fasta.pseudo_label.gff, genome.fasta.proteins.fasta and genome.fasta.transcripts.fasta.
 These files contain annotation is GFF3 format, sequences of proteins (amino-acids) and transcripts.